binderb/employee-manager/README.md

 ### Database/Connection Setup

-In order for the tool to run properly, you must have a MySQL server installed and running locally, and your MySQL server must contain a database called `employee_db` with the structure specified in `db/schema.sql`.
+In order for the tool to run properly, you must have a MySQL server installed and running locally, and the server must provide access to a database called `employee_db` with the structure specified in `db/schema.sql`.
 In order to set this up, enter your MySQL shell and run

     source db/schema.sql